AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/tags.md

 Tags are a quick and easy method of classifying content within a website.
 Tags may be thought of as keywords or labels that can be attached to a page, an asset, or other content to enable searches to find that content and related content.

-* See [Administering Tags](/help/sites-administering/tags.md) for information about creating and managing tags, as well as to which content tags have been applied.
+* See Administering Tags for information about creating and managing tags, as well as to which content tags have been applied. <!-- See [Administering Tags](/help/sites-administering/tags.md) for information about creating and managing tags, as well as to which content tags have been applied.-->
-* See [Tagging for Developers](/help/sites-developing/tags.md) for information about the tagging framework as well as including and extending tags in custom applications.
+* See Tagging for Developers for information about the tagging framework as well as including and extending tags in custom applications. <!-- See [Tagging for Developers](/help/sites-developing/tags.md) for information about the tagging framework as well as including and extending tags in custom applications.-->

 ## Ten Reasons to Use Tagging {#ten-reasons-to-use-tagging}